CodingFactoryT/Visual-Algorithm-Sorter/README.md

 The sorter only sorts arrays of the type ```int```.

 ## Installation guide
+Download an extract the .zip file <br> <br>
 For Windows cmd or Powershell:
 ```
 cd location/of/the/Main.java/file
 javac Main.java
 java Main
 ```
-For executable:
+For executable: <br>
-Download the code and execute the "Visual Algorithm Sorter.exe" File
+execute the "Visual Algorithm Sorter.exe" File